This post may contain affiliate links. Click for complete disclosures.

 - Chill the coleslaw until ready to serve.

-This gluten-free coleslaw needs about an hour in the fridge to let the flavors come together.
-Storing the coleslaw covered in the refrigerator, it will last for a few days, but it is best served the day you make it.
+- What is the best way to store coleslaw? - This gluten-free coleslaw needs about an hour in the fridge to let the flavors come together.
+Storing the coleslaw covered in the refrigerator will last for a few days, but it is best served the day you make it.
 Coleslaw is best eaten within 2-3 days when stored in the fridge.

 Have a small family you want to make it for?
 How about a more of a bigger crowd coming over for a party?
 This recipe can easily be cut in half or doubled.